jbshelton/GBAudioPlayerV3/README.md

 `make SOURCE="Obligatory Example File.mp3" gbsystem=gb playback=hq channels=stereo`

 This should produce an audio ROM for the original Gameboy that uses the HQ playback method in stereo\.
 Additionally, you can override the input sample rate \(to make the audio play faster or slower\) by typing in `samplerate=` and an integer\.
 Higher rates will play back slower, and lower rates will play back faster\.
 For example, specifying `samplerate=16000` if the output sample rate is 16,384Hz \(if you run the encoder once to find out\) will cause the audio to play slightly fast since the input sample rate is lower than the rate the Gameboy plays it back at\.
-I recommend only using slower sample rates than the provided sample rate in order to not overflow the max amount of ROM space\!

 ---